duvanme/python-algorithms/README.md

 # python-algorithms
-Algorithm from the book "Introduction to Algorithms" In Python
+Algorithms from the book "Introduction to Algorithms" In Python